nickfrey/BC-transit-tracker/README.md

 While we will be using this display as a countdown clock, you could customize it with your own firmware and display anything you'd like; however, that's out of scope for this guide.

+If you end up building one and want to share, make sure to tag us on Bluesky [@eastsideurbanism.org](https://bsky.app/profile/eastsideurbanism.org) and use #TransitTracker!

 - [Materials](#materials)
 - [Instructions](#instructions)
   - [Part 1: Wire the displays](#part-1-wire-the-displays)